Navideck/universal_ble/README.md

 ### Web

 On web, the `withServices` parameter in the ScanFilter is used as [optional_services](https://developer.mozilla.org/en-US/docs/Web/API/Bluetooth/requestDevice#optionalservices) as well as a services filter.
 On web you have to set this parameter to ensure that you can access the specified services after connecting to the device.
-You can leave it empty for the rest of the platforms if your device does not advertize services.
+You can leave it empty for the rest of the platforms if your device does not advertise services.

 ```dart
 ScanFilter(